listx/listx_blog/post/2013-08-21-functors-for-newbies.md

 	fmap :: (apples -> oranges) -> box apples -> box oranges
 ```
 .
 Notice that the container must contain a single type `apples` --- tuples by their nature have arbitrary numbers of *different* types (they have apples *and* oranges in them already).
-This is the reason why we don't (and can't) have a `map` function for tuples.
+This is the reason why we don't (and can't) have an `fmap` function for tuples.

 ## Conclusion